 Can you buy Bread Makers without Teflon?

-To understand the need of bread makers without Teflon, we will begin with the basics.
-Non-stick cookware is quite popular because it uses less oil and you don’t have to worry about burning your food.
-It also means that most of your bread baking machines are also non-stick.
+Non-stick cookware is popular because it uses less oil and you don’t have to worry about burning your food.
+That way, you can use a bread baking machine that doesn’t burn the bread.

 What does the American Cancer Society Say?

 According to the American Cancer Society, there are no known risks by using Teflon coated material.